mfinelli/arch-install/rpi/roles/fde/README.md

       sudo dd bs=512 count=30629376 if=/dev/urandom of=/dev/sda status=progress
       ```

-2. Ensure that the drive is plugged in and mounted.
+   3. Partition the disk with `fdisk`:

+      ```shell
+      sudo fdisk /dev/sda
+      ```

+   4. Delete any existing partitions (if you didn't overwrite the disk
+      earlier) and then create a new partition (`n` and then `p` for primary)
+      and let it take the entire disk (defaults for start and stop sectors).
+      Print the partition table with `p` and if everything looks good then
+      write the partition table and quit with `w`.

+   5. Create a new FAT32 filesystem

+      ```shell
+      sudo mkfs.vfat -F32 -n CRYPTKEY /dev/sda1
+      ```

+   6. Mount the new filesystem:

+      ```shell
+      sudo mkdir -p /media/root/usb
+      sudo mount /dev/sda1 /media/root/usb
+      ```

-3. Create the keyfile, we initially create it in `/root` so that we have a
+2. Create the keyfile, we initially create it in `/root` so that we have a
    backup in case we need to create a new USB drive we can just use the normal
    luks password to decrypt and then copy the keyfile to a new device.